-The issue of the interpretation of Islam has a significant impact on inter-religious and inter-cultural relationships.
-This is due to the fact that Islam is a complex religion with many aspects that have been interpreted in various ways by scholars, leaders, and practitioners.
-As a result, the interpretation of Islam has become a source of tension, misunderstanding, and conflict among different religious and cultural groups 1.
-For example, some scholars believe that Islam is a peaceful and tolerant religion, while others believe that it is a religion of violence and oppression2 This disagreement has real-world consequences, such as the rise of Islamic extremism and terrorism3.
-In addition, there is also debate about the meaning of Islamic law and its role in modern society4.
-These examples illustrate how the meaning of Islam has become a central issue in inter-religious and inter-cultural relationships and highlight the need for a deeper understanding of this complex religion.
+The understanding of Islam has a significant impact on inter-religious and intercultural relationships.
+The word "al-islām" in Quran, 3: 19 and 85 is interpreted as the basis of Islam's truth claim in the many interpretation works.
+This is because Islam is a complex religion with many aspects interpreted in various ways by scholars, leaders, and practitioners.
+As a result, the interpretation of Islam as the only correct religion is based on the interpretation of QS.
+3: 19 and 85 become a source of tension, misunderstanding, and conflict among different religious and cultural group.
+For example, some scholars believe Islam is a peaceful and tolerant religion, while others believe it is a religion of violence and oppression.
+This disagreement has real-world consequences, such as the rise of Islamic extremism and terrorism..
+In addition, there is also debate about the meaning of Islamic law and its role in modern society..
+These examples illustrate how the meaning of Islam has become a central issue in inter-religious and intercultural relationships and highlight the need for a deeper understanding of this complex religion.